“Australia and the Challenge of a Multipolar World” by

 His first book, ‘A Certain Maritime Incident: the Sinking of SIEV X’ (Scribe Publications, first published 2004) was awarded the 2005 NSW Premier’s Literary Award for Multicultural Writing and also the 2005 Australian Capital Territory Book of the Year Award.
 It was reprinted in 2006 and 2008.

 His third book, ‘Crunch Time’, an exploration of the causes and proposed remedies to Australia’s global warming climate crisis, was published by Scribe Publications in 2009.
-A book written several years before its time, it was only moderately successful and is now quite difficult to obtain.
+A book written several years before its time, it was only moderately successful.

-Kevin’s book argues that most of these victims could and should have been saved if Australian rescue efforts had been more prompt and diligent, in accordance with Australia’s international rescue at sea obligations.
-His book argues, controversially, that large numbers of deaths at sea were being tacitly accepted and exploited by the Rudd and Gillard governments as a de facto deterrent, and that this unacknowledged but real policy was having damaging effects on the morale and work ethic of Australian border protection maritime forces.
-Kevin observed two coronial inquests in Perth into SIEV deaths at sea and at Christmas Island, which in his view confirmed the truth of these judgements.
+Kevin’s book argued that most of these victims could and should have been saved if Australian rescue efforts had been more prompt and diligent, in accordance with Australia’s international rescue at sea obligations.
+His book argued, controversially, that large numbers of deaths at sea were being tacitly accepted and exploited by the Rudd and Gillard governments as a de facto deterrent, and that this unacknowledged but real policy was having damaging effects on the morale and work ethic of Australian border protection maritime forces.
+Kevin personally attended two coronial inquests in Perth into SIEV deaths at sea and at Christmas Island, which in his view confirmed the truth of these judgements.

 His work on asylum-seeker deaths at sea prompted the development of a radically new approach to border protection by the incoming Abbott government in late 2012.
 Deaths at sea were sharply reduced to almost zero after the newly constituted Border Protection Command adopted Operation Sovereign Borders, a new policy of active naval interception of asylum-seeker boats up close to Indonesia, and the forced return of these boats and/or their passengers to Indonesian territorial waters whenever feasible.
 Kevin went on record as welcoming these changes in terms of Australia’s safety of life at sea obligations, in the light of continuing public majority support for firm border protection.

 After 2012 Kevin began to write about current issues in Western relations with Russia and with China.
-Starting in 2014, he wrote many foreign policy articles that were published in the well-regarded liberal blog ‘Pearls and Irritations’, owned by distinguished former senior public servant John Menadue AO.
+Starting in 2014, he wrote many foreign policy articles that were published in the well-regarded liberal online journal ‘Pearls and Irritations’, published by distinguished former senior public servant John Menadue AO.
 His essays continue to appear in ‘Pearls and Irritations’ from time to time.
 He also writes occasional articles for ‘Consortium News’ , ‘The Scrum’ and other overseas online journals .

-Kevin’s most recent published book, ‘Return to Moscow’ is a cultural-historical-political literary travel memoir of an independent journey he made to Russia in Jan-Feb 2016.
+Kevin’s fifth book, ‘Return to Moscow’ is a cultural-historical-political literary travel memoir of an independent journey he made to Russia in Jan-Feb 2016.
 It was published by University of Western Australia Publishing in March 2017 and at time of writing has already sold over 3000 copies.
 It continues to be available from UWA Publishing and major online retailers .

 Kevin continues to speak and write on Australian foreign policy topics of concern to him, from a realist Australian national interest perspective, whenever there is opportunity.
-He advocates the necessity, if the world is to avoid sliding into a new East-West Cold War even more dangerous to humanity than the last one that ended in 1991, of renewed regular and mutually respectful arms control and detente dialogues among the three nuclear superpowers United States, Russia and China.
-He opposes the present worsening climate of informal censorship and Russophobia in Australia, which reflects similar trends in US and UK as Russia-West relations worsen.
+He advocates the necessity, as the world slides into a new East-West Cold War even more dangerous to humanity than the last one that ended in 1991, of renewed regular and mutually respectful arms control and detente dialogues among the three nuclear superpowers United States, Russia and China.
+He condemns the present illiberal climate of political censorship and Russophobia in Australia, which reflects similar trends in US and UK as Russia-West relations worsen.
 He advocates a realistic permanent peace settlement to the tragic Ukraine war.
 He opposes AUKUS and the nuclear submarines project.

-He hopes that his ongoing work, in particular his book ‘Return to Moscow’, may contribute to a better-informed public understanding in Western countries of the necessity, for the sake of preserving world peace, of working realistically towards Western détente with Russia and China.
+He hopes that his ongoing work as a public intellectual, in particular his 2017 book ‘Return to Moscow’, may contribute to a better-informed public understanding in Western countries of the necessity, for the sake of preserving world peace, of working realistically towards Western détente with Russia and China.